Yoshitomo Hori: First trial

 Since only one victim had been killed, the issue of whether the death penalty should be applied was raised.
 The Nagoya District Public Prosecutor's Office stated that due to the severity of the crime, as well as its impact on the family and public, all three defendants should be eligible.
-Despite being charged as an accomplice, Justice Hiroko Kondo sentenced both the boys to death, while he was given a life term.
+Despite being charged as an accomplice, Justice Hiroko Kondo sentenced Hori and Kanda to death, while Kawagishi was given a life term.

-However, He later appealed the sentence to the Nagoya High Court, and on April 12, 2011, his sentence was successfully commuted to life imprisonment.
+However, Hori later appealed the sentence to the Nagoya High Court, and on April 12, 2011, his sentence was successfully commuted to life imprisonment.
 In his statement, Justice Yasuo Shimoyama said that he found indications that the convict had a propensity for violent crimes and could be reformed.
 This was disputed by the Prosecutor's Office, who appealed against the Justice's decision, but on July 11, 2012, Justice Katsumi Chiba of the Nagoya Supreme Court ruled in favor of the original decision.

 Second trial

-Ever since the Magoori couple had been killed, the Aichi Prefectural Police had suspected that they had been killed by an acquaintance, but Hori or his two friends were never investigated as potential suspects.
+Ever since the Magoori couple had been killed, the Aichi Prefectural Police had suspected that they had been killed by an acquaintance, but Hori and his two friends were never investigated as potential suspects.
 However, before Satomi was killed, she had given sake and food to Hori, who had left edamame peels and the plates he had eaten from at the crime scene.
 These items were kept as clues by investigators, who hoped that the killer could be caught in the future with the help of advancing DNA technology.
 Years later, DNA samples were linked to both Hori and Sato (who had been arrested for drug possession at his home in Gunma in 2009), who had been obliged to provide DNA samples as convicted felons.
 Investigators first questioned Sato, who was serving time at a prison in the Kantō region, who then implicated Hayama as the third accomplice.

 On August 3, 2012, Hori was charged with the Hekinan murder, and was brought to trial for them 21 days later.
 On January 16, 2013, he and Sato were charged with attempted murder and robbery in the Moriyama case as well.
-Designated as the mastermind in these cases, Hori was convicted and sentence to death by Justice Taro Kageyama, who gave Sato and Hayama life terms as accomplices in the crimes.
+Designated as the mastermind in these cases, Hori was convicted and sentenced to death by Justice Taro Kageyama, who gave Sato and Hayama life terms as accomplices in the crimes.
 The decision was appealed to the Nagoya High Court, but on November 8, 2016, Justice Hiroyuki Yamaguchi dismissed the appeal.
 Hori then appealed to the Supreme Court on July 19, 2019, but yet again, on August 7 of that same year, Justice Tsuneyuki Yamamoto also dismissed the appeal, finalizing the convict's death sentence.